abhi3700/my_coding_toolkit/git_all.md

 - ##### `$ git rm <path/to/submodule> --cached` - remove submodule with keeping the submodule folder as is in the repo

+- ##### `$ git rm <path/to/submodule> -r --cached` - remove the submodule folder from the main repo's git index, without deleting the submodule folder from the repo.
+This is useful when the folder is being moved to another git repo

 - ##### update submodule

   - `$ cd <custom-submodule-repo-name>`